What is Physiotherapy?

 How many treatments will I need?

 This depends, and an estimate will be given to you when the physiotherapist has fully assessed you.
 If your problem is not getting better in three or four sessions, the physiotherapist will refer you back to your GP.

 Do I need to see my GP first?

 No. However, if you have medical insurance, they insist that you are seen by your GP first.
 At the end of treatment, your GP will receive a letter from us unless you ask us not to.

 If you are covered by private medical insurance, just bring your policy and authorisation numbers and we will bill them directly.
-Otherwise, treatment is payable by card, cash or cheque.
-There is no additional charge for credit or debit cards.
+Otherwise, treatment is payable by card or cash.